jchomarat/ocr-reactjs/README.md

 # Update July 2019

-Following updates on both the container image and the Azure cognitive services, both approachs of this sample (using the Azure service and using a local docker container) are using the same service.
+Following updates on both the container image and the Azure cognitive services, both approachs of this sample (using the Azure service and using a local docker container) are using now the same service.

 However, the services signature are not exactly the same (for instance to send a picture, the Azure Service uses a binary stream whereas the docker container service is using formData).
 Once things are in sync, I will update this code.